 Must reside as the owner (or have life use of the property) as of October 1 of the year before applying.

 Income requirements are updated annually.
-The 2016 income maximum is $35,200 for a single person and $42,900 for a married couple.
+The 2019 total income must not exceed $37,000 if unmarried, or $45,100 for a married couple.
 Income is defined as adjusted gross income and tax exempt interest, social security benefits (SSA 1099) plus any other income not included in the adjusted gross income.
-These figures are subject to change for the 2017 Grand List.
+These figures are subject to change for the 2020 Grand List.

 The application must be filed with the Assessor's Office between February 1 and May 15.
 Proof of income received in the previous calendar year must be provided.
 Following approval of the initial application by the Assessor, the applicant must refile biennially.